 Depending on the schedule for their major rotation, residents may also complete an additional minor rotation in a concentrated area.
-Our program offers some concentrated experiences not widely offered at residency programs such as couple's therapy, family therapy and counseling for adult neurodevelopmental disorders.
+Our program offers some concentrated experiences not widely offered at residency programs such as couple's therapy, sex therapy and assessment and counseling for adult neurodevelopmental disorders.
 Some minor rotations are available for 6 months and others are for 12 months only due to the need for more intensive exposure or length of expected course of treatment.
 See list of minors and their recommended duration below.

 Rotation Name: 6 mos.
 12 mos.

+Sexual Health х

-Emotion-Focused Therapy for Couples х Adult or Lifespan Neurodevelopmental disorders Х х Neurodevelopmental/Psychoeducational Focused Counselling Х Emotion-Focused Skills Training for Parents Х х Research and Program Development and Evaluation Х х
+Emotion-Focused Therapy for Couples х

+Adult or Lifespan Neurodevelopmental disorders x х Neurodevelopmental/Psychoeducational Focused Counselling х Emotion-Focused Skills Training for Parents х х Research and Program Development and Evaluation х х